clarestudio/pic32icsp/README.md

 To obtain the host program binary, you need gmake and gcc.
 Adjust Makefiles and run (g)make.

-The versions of the controller and host programs should be matched.
+The versions of the bridge device and the host program should be matched.

 ## How to use